haydengunraj/COVIDNet-CT/docs/dataset.md

 * [COVIDx CT-2](https://www.kaggle.com/dataset/c395fb339f210700ba392d81bf200f766418238c2734e5237b5dd0b6fc724fcb/version/4)
 * [COVIDx CT-3](link-tbd)

-Note that COVIDx CT-2B is not available on Kaggle, and must be [generated from scratch](#creating-the-dataset-from-scratch)
+Note that COVIDx CT B variants are not available on Kaggle, and must be generated from scratch.

 ## Creating the Dataset from Scratch
 If you wish to construct the dataset from scratch, instructions for doing so are provided below.